TruebitProtocol/interactive-coin-offerings/README.md

 ![alt text](./photos/IICOinitial.png)

-Bid Process:
+### Bid Process
-(This process is taken from the submitBid function in InteractiveCrowdsaleLib.sol)
+*This process is taken from the submitBid function in InteractiveCrowdsaleLib.sol*

 Every time a new bid is submitted, its personal  valuation cap is added to the sorted linked list of personal  valuation caps.
 Then the contract adds its bid to a sum of all bids submitted with that same personal  valuation cap.
 After that, it records the amount of ETH submitted in that bid and the token price bonus at the time the bid was submitted.